kkrismer/seqgra/README.md

   -g GPU, --gpu GPU     ID of GPU used by TensorFlow and PyTorch (defaults to
-                        GPU ID 0); CPU is used if no GPU is available or GPU ID is set to -1
-  --nochecks            if this flag is set, examples and example annotations
-                        will not be validated before training, e.g., that DNA sequences only contain A, C, G, T, N --eval-sets EVAL_SETS [EVAL_SETS ...]
+                        GPU ID 0); CPU is used if no GPU is available or GPU ID is set to -1 --no-checks            if this flag is set, examples and example annotations will not be validated before training, e.g., that DNA sequences only contain A, C, G, T, N --eval-sets EVAL_SETS [EVAL_SETS ...]